ESPRI-Mod/synda/sdt/doc/overview.md

 ## Notes

-For more information about direct mode download, see links below
+For more information about direct mode download, see link below

 * [Direct Mode Download Guide](sync_download_guide.md)